trentm/python-markdown2/README.md

     pip install markdown2
     pypm install markdown2      # if you use ActivePython (activestate.com/activepython)
-    python setup.py install
+    easy_install markdown2      # if this is the best you have python setup.py install

 However, everything you need to run this is in "lib/markdown2.py".
 If it is